I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention? I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention?

 How To Earn I Prefer Hotel Rewards Points

 The earning structure with the I Prefer program is straightforward since the program is less developed than others.
-There are no options to earn through shopping, co-branded credit card, spending, and so forth.
+There are no options to earn through shopping, a co-branded credit card, spending, and so forth.
 To earn points, you must book your stay via an eligible booking channel, including:

 • IPrefer.com, PreferredHotels.com, StayBeyondGreen.com, and associated websites.